 One of the biggest mistakes I made when I went out on my own is I didn’t adequately prepare for the massive amount of communication and correspondence that would go along with a busy freelance career.
-There was one point where I was managing at least five clients, teaching for several organizations and holding down a full-time gig - with no staff.
+There was one point where I was managing at least five clients, teaching for several organizations and holding down a full-time gig - with no support staff helping me.

 My poor little body.
 A lot of people could handle that for different parts of their life.
 My body…not so much.

 I am certainly grateful that I had a lot of work coming my way!
 I was super happy that kids and cooking - my passion since the mid-90s - was finally getting it’s heyday.
 Who could have anticipated that the First Lady would endorse my line of work after so many people patted me on the head about it for years?